-Forecast issued: 1453 on Friday, 18 April 2014
+Forecast issued: 0330 on Friday, 25 July 2014

-Overview for Saturday
+Overview for Friday

-No risk of Blizzards; Heavy snow; Storm force winds; Gales; Severe chill effect; Thunderstorms; Heavy persistent rain;
+No risk of Blizzards; Heavy snow; Storm force winds; Gales; Severe chill effect; Thunderstorms; Heavy persistent rain; Strong sunlight;

-Weather summary and probability of precipitation for Saturday
+Weather summary and probability of precipitation for Friday

 |Dawn to 0900||0% chance of precipitation|

-|0900 to 1200||0% chance of precipitation|
+|0900 to 1200||Sunny||0% chance of precipitation|

-|1200 to 1500||Sunny intervals||0% chance of precipitation|
+|1200 to 1500||Sunny||0% chance of precipitation|

-|1500 to dusk||Sunny intervals||0% chance of precipitation|
+|1500 to dusk||Sunny||0% chance of precipitation|

 Detailed mountain weather forecast